 A few years ago we were reminiscing about our days of Lenten sweet saving and she admitted she knew I was "on the take" all through Lent.
 But I still got some Chocolate Easter Eggs to celebrate the season.

-And so now, I turn the clock forward to 2015.
+And so now, I turn the clock forward.
 Once again I am going to try to give up candy and chocolate for Lent.
 I hope I will succeed this time.

 If you have any stories about your childhood Lenten sacrifices, please feel free to share them in the comments section below.